Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 If you think writing utter garbage is so easy a baby can do it, then you're probably right.

-Fanfiction already gets a bad wrap for being pure smut, but hey if a Twilight fanfiction could be turned into gold, then there's no reason why your awful Justin Bieber "fic" can't do the same right.
+Fanfiction already gets a bad rap for being pure smut, but hey, if a Twilight fanfiction could be turned into gold, then there's no reason why your awful Justin Bieber "fic" can't do the same, right?

 Fanfiction is designed to be written about your favorite character or person (real or fake; dead or alive) in a new, intriguing, and mind-numbing fashion.